NEW ZEALAND: Top Ten Group New Zealand Ltd v Tasman Tourism New Zealand Ltd [2024] NZHC 1508

 Read More…

-NORWAY: where to sue for breach of loyalty and underlying assumptions in distribution.
+NORWAY: Where to sue for breach of loyalty and underlying assumptions in distribution.

 In Norway there are no specific laws on distribution, and agreements are subject to the freedom of contract.
 However, the general underlying obligations of loyalty fair dealing (which in Norway are codified in Marketing Act art 25) must be taken into consideration when assessing your rights and obligations.
 We touched upon this subject in an […]